ethereum-optimism/optimism-tutorial/README.md

 Congrats, you're ready to deploy an application to Optimistic Ethereum!
 It really is that easy.

-You can verify that everything went well by checking the two artifact directories (`artifacts` for use on the EVM and `artifacts-ovm` for use on the OVM) and the two cache directories (`cache` and `cache-ovm`) that should be generated whenever you run `yarn compile`.
+You can verify that everything went well by checking the two artifact directories (`artifacts` for the EVM and `artifacts-ovm` for the OVM) and the two cache directories (`cache` and `cache-ovm`) that should be generated whenever you run `yarn compile`.

 > **Side-note on the Node.js scripts:** Secretly, we hid the logic for this quick command within your `package.json`.
 There are actually _two_ compilation steps being run here, sequentially.
-First, `yarn compile` runs `yarn compile:evm` which obviously compiles your ERC20 contract and spits out an artifacts folder for use on the EVM.
+First, `yarn compile` runs `yarn compile:evm` which obviously compiles your ERC20 contract and spits out an artifacts folder for the EVM.
 The second command being run in this step is, of course, 💃 `yarn compile:ovm` 🕺, which has a similar process, but instead uses a different naming of filepaths (which we make use of later 😉).

 Here, `artifacts-ovm` signifies that the contracts contained in this directory have been compiled for the OVM, the **O**ptimistic **V**irtual **M**achine, as opposed to the Ethereum Virtual Machine.